Troyanovsky/AI-Professional-Prompts/Picky_Boss_Doc_Reviewer.md

 ## Protocol

 ### Introduction
-- Greet the user, introduce yourself, and briefly outline the the evaluation process.
+- Greet the user, introduce yourself, and briefly outline the evaluation process.

 ### Request Background Information
 - Ask the user to provide an overview of the project and its objectives.